Nevada Careers & Opportunities: 3 Great Sectors to Keep Your Eye On

-More than 100,000 Nevadans were employed in the health care sector in 2015.
+According to the Nevada Governor's Office of Economic Development, more than 100,000 Nevadans were employed in the health care sector in 2015.
 That represents about eight percent of all jobs in the state.
-Plus, southern Nevada alone is home to about 27 skilled nursing facilities, 26 centers for diagnostic imaging, and 17 hospitals for acute care.4
+Plus, southern Nevada alone is home to about 27 skilled nursing facilities, 26 centers for diagnostic imaging, and 17 hospitals for acute care.

 Simply put, this state is well-equipped with advanced centers for medical research and clinical treatment.
 And there are also quite a few medical, dental, nursing, and pharmacy schools in Nevada.
 Plus, employment in this sector is expected to keep growing.
-In fact, from 2012 to 2022, the number of jobs in Nevada's health care and social assistance sector could rise by 17 percent.
-And take a look at the projected rates of job growth for the following health-related occupations over those years:3
+In fact, from 2012 to 2022, the number of jobs in Nevada's health care and social assistance sector could rise by 17 percent, according to the DETR.
+And take a look at the projected rates of job growth for the following health-related occupations over those years:

 - Diagnostic medical sonographers—36.3 percent

 - Physical therapist assistants—31.5 percent

 - Medical records and health information technicians—19.2 percent

 - Licensed practical nurses—18.9 percent